-- The role of Deputy HoD is to assist the Head of Delegation. - The presence of the Deputy HoD is not mandatory. - Number of Deputy HoD depends on the size of the delegation.
-Specific numbers shall be defined in the event bulletins.
+- The role of Deputy HoD is to assist the Head of Delegation. - The presence of the Deputy HoD is not mandatory. - max 1 Deputy Head of a delegation from 100 to 200 participants. - max 2 Deputy Heads of a delegation from 201 or more participants.